Department of Journalism

 JOUR 48800 Issues and the News (LA)

 A capstone course for seniors majoring or minoring in journalism, designed to give the students an opportunity for in-depth news examination and analysis from numerous sources.
 Ongoing critique of major news issues of the day.
 Students examine the variety of information sources available and incorporate various points of view from around the world.
 They present key summaries of issues they are monitoring, producing news stories and analytic pieces.
 Prerequisites: JOUR 21100; senior standing.
+3 credits.
 (F-S)

 Attributes: UND